theckhd/ALIA/README.md

   - This shows all players with either debuff (Podded or Doomed)
   - Uses the same color-coding as the NPC display (yellow for Doomed, red for podded)
   - Should automatically show/hide itself as needed based on whether people are podded

+- Cooldown tracking bars for Pure Filth and From Beneath You It Devours (Pod)
+  - These show the remaining cooldowns on each of these abilities
+  - Automatically hides during phase 2 when they aren't relevant

 The displays can be moved (click & drag) in GUIEdit mode, and save their position between sessions.